 Typically, PPML is formed simultaneously from a variable and a constant parts completly ready to be sent to the press.
 However, if you plan to print or send to the machine the background and variable data separately, you can specify the need to exclude the background from PPML ( do not include template in the output file (just data fields)).
 PDF file with the background will still be saved in the project folder and available for useage.

-An extremely convenient function of the plugin is the ability to impose generated records onto the printing sheet.
+An exceptionally convenient function of the plugin is the ability to lay out generated records onto the printing sheet.
 Using this option, you will get a completely print-ready file, which does not require additional layouting and allows you to save considerable time.

 To activate the layout, tick off the checkbox impose into sheet and select the size of the output sheet from the dropdown list.
 You can choose to add trim marks and set the required bleed.
 The list of oputput paper sizes and parameters of printing marks are managed in the plugin settings (the button with the gear in the lower right corner of the plugin main form).

 It is important to specify for the imposition the required records direction, in which the variable data will be placed at each step.

 When selecting Cut stack, you can additionally indicate the need not to break up duplicate numbers in stacks.
 This is required, for example, when carbonless forms are printed (as described earlier).
 Since it requires three identical numbers in a row and each must fall on a strictly defined type of paper, it is not possible for the numbers to pass from one packet to the other.
 By checking the keep repeating numbers in one stack check box, you can fix the desired sequence of duplicate data.

 Depending on the type of sheet flipping on the printing press, the sequence of data on the back side may need to be placed in a mirror-like order to the front side.
 Since the plugin does not know which pages of the template are a turnover, and which are simply the other front side, then this information must be provided.
 Type in the field the page numbers that the plugin should handle as the back sides.